hashicorp/packer/website/source/docs/templates/user-variables.html.markdown

 used in *any value* within the template, in builders, provisioners, *anything*.
 The user variable is available globally within the template.

-## Environmental Variables
+## Environment Variables

-Environmental variables can be used within your template using user variables.
+Environment variables can be used within your template using user variables.
-The `env` function is available *only* within the default value of a user variable, allowing you to default a user variable to an environmental variable.
+The `env` function is available *only* within the default value of a user variable, allowing you to default a user variable to an environment variable.
 An example is shown below:

 ``` {.javascript}